cyd1310997/mygithubstar/nav.githubstar.bk.1.1.md

 <a href="https://github.com/prabhatsharma/zinc" target="_blank">prabhatsharma/zinc: Zinc Search engine.
 A lightweight alternative to elasticsearch that requires minimal resources, written in Go.</a>  |  <br>
 <a href="https://github.com/PKUanonym/REKCARC-TSC-UHT" target="_blank">PKUanonym/REKCARC-TSC-UHT: 清华大学计算机系课程攻略 Guidance for courses in Department of Computer Science and Technology, Tsinghua University</a>  |  <br>
 <a href="https://github.com/Kenshin/simpread" target="_blank">Kenshin/simpread: 简悦 ( SimpRead ) - 让你瞬间进入沉浸式阅读的扩展</a>  |  <br>
 <a href="https://github.com/zmister2016/MrDoc" target="_blank">zmister2016/MrDoc: online document system developed based on python.
-It is suitable for individuals and small teams to manage documents, wiki, knowledge and notes. 适合于个人和中小型团队的在线文档、知识库系统。</a>  |  <br>
+It is suitable for individuals and small teams to manage documents, wiki, knowledge and notes. like gitbook.</a>  |  <br>
 <a href="https://github.com/IceWhaleTech/CasaOS" target="_blank">IceWhaleTech/CasaOS: CasaOS - A simple, easy-to-use, elegant open-source Home Cloud system.</a>  |  <br>
 <a href="https://github.com/tldraw/tldraw" target="_blank">tldraw/tldraw: A tiny little drawing app.</a>  |  <br>
 <a href="https://github.com/gguoyangz/amazonSpider" target="_blank">gguoyangz/amazonSpider: a spider of amazon</a>  |  <br>